 Housing & Meals:

 Students are housed in apartments within walking distance to the CYA Academic Center.
-Students will be billed for their board by CYA.
+Students will be billed for their room and board by CYA.
 Board includes a main meal, Monday through Friday at the Center.

 For Wheaton specific questions contact: